Key challenges for the future of autonomous delivery in Europe

 Germany has allowed Level 3 autonomous vehicles to operate on certain roads as early as 2017, and Mercedes-Benz’s Class S are the first vehicles capable of Level 3 automation that have received regulatory approval to operate on German roads under certain conditions.
 The rollout of Mercedes’ Drive Pilot’s system is scheduled for early 2022.

-France is also making strides towards adopting its legislation to autonomous vehicles for the transport of goods and passengers, with a new decree on autonomous mobility and liability to come into force in September 2022.
+France is also making strides towards adopting its legislation to autonomous vehicles for the transport of goods and passengers, with a new decree on autonomous mobility and liability known as the “LOM” law (“Loi d’orientation des mobilités”, or Mobilities’ Orientation Law) that came into force in September 2022.

 As outlined in a 2021 McKinsey survey, “What’s next for autonomous vehicles?”, executives across all three regions (Europe, North America, Asia-Pacific) view regulation as the main bottleneck to deploying autonomous vehicles at scale.
 In Europe, regulation was seen as the major bottleneck by 70% of respondents, compared to 50% and 52% in North America and Asia, and compared to customer demand (6%) and technology (24%).